 The Consequences of Government Dependency

 It is no coincidence that those who now govern the wealth of others and encourage the belief system of equality and multicultural diversity across western societies, the politicians, bankers and big business (the élite), contain the wealthiest individuals.

 As the west moves back to the future in an obvious attempt to mass-produce a society based on abstracts of equality, diversity and multiculturalism, the consequences have proved devastating.
 The opposing reality is mass poverty and unemployment, plus widening wealth gaps, ghettoised societies and a continuing cycle of terrorism, in which amazingly (not) the ice caps in Antarctica haven’t melted.

 A belief enables those wanting to exist in a self-made comfort bubble to retreat into a denial that anything negative exists around them.
 They remain the blinkered that politicians rely on to create the reality of the havoc now going on around them.
 The 1% became rich not through government dependency, but by retaining their unique individuality.
 The believing liberal population got welfare, a free phone and gay rights.
-The 'champagne socialists' who espouse a socialist utopia do not live in multicultural areas, made their fortunes from the capitalist system they now say they despise and despite the talk of 'spreading the wealth around', are very reluctant to spread their own wealth around.
+The 'champagne socialists' who espouse a socialist utopia do not live in multicultural areas, made their fortunes from the capitalist system, which they now say they despise and despite the talk of 'spreading the wealth around', are very reluctant to spread their own wealth around.